Nuitka/Nuitka/README.txt

 With some code branches removed, access patterns may be more friendly.
 Imagine e.g. that a function is only called in a removed branch.
 It may be possible to remove it entirely, and that may have other consequences too.

+Status: This is considered implemented, but for the most benefit, more constants needs to be determined at compile time.

+** Exception propagation

+For exceptions that are determined at compile time, there is an expression that will simply do raise the exception.
+These can be propagated, collecting potentially "side effects", i.e. parts of expressions that must still be executed.

+Consider the following code:

+print side_effect_having() + 1 / 0
+print something_else()

+The 1 / 0 can be predicted to raise a "ZeroDivisionError" exception, which will be propagated through the "+" operation.
+The call to "side_effect_having" will have to be retained, but the print statement, can be turned into an explicit raise.
+The statement sequence can be aborted and as such the "something_else" call needs no code generation or consideration anymore.

+Status: The propagation of exceptions is implemented on a very basic level.
+It works, but exceptions will not propagate through many different expression and statement types.
+As work progresses or examples arise, these will be extended.

+** Exception Scope Reduction

+Consider the following code:

+try:
+    b = 8
+    print range( 3, b, 0 )
+    print "Will not be executed"
+except ValueError, e:
+    print e

+The try block is bigger than it needs to be.
+The statement "b = 8" cannot cause a ValueError to be raised.
+As such it can be moved to outside the try without any risk.

+b = 8
+try:
+    print range( 3, b, 0 )
+    print "Will not be executed"
+except ValueError, e:
+    print e

+Status: Not yet done yet.
+The infrastructure is in place, but until exception block inlining works perfectly, there is not much of a point.

+** Exception Block Inlining

+With the exception propagation it is then possible to transform this code:

+try:
+    b = 8
+    print range( 3, b, 0 )
+    print "Will not be executed"
+except ValueError, e:
+    print e

+try:
+    raise ValueError, "range() step argument must not be zero" except ValueError, e:
+    print e

+Which then can be reduced by avoiding the raise and catch of the exception, making
+it:

+e = ValueError( "range() step argument must not be zero" ) print e

+Status: For this to work, the builtin or user defined exception types from the raise must be matched against the catching ones.
+This works partially, but to simulate the effects of a raise statement and the normalization at compile time is something new and not yet done correctly, so this is currently disabled.

 ** Empty branch removal